spiced-academy/todo-app/INSTRUCTIONS.md

-# Part II - Migrate Todo App from TypeScript to SQL Integration
+# Part II - Migrate Todo App from No SQL to SQL Integration

 In this project, you will enhance a TypeScript-based Todo App by integrating an SQL database.
 This involves updating configurations, connecting to an SQL database, and migrating existing functionalities to work with the database.